UWrc/tillicum-onboarding/README.md

 * Connect to the UW VPN
 * Log in and access Tillicum resources
 * Navigate the filesystem and manage data
+* Transfer data with scp and Globus
 * Submit and monitor jobs with Slurm
 * Load and manage software modules
 * Use Conda computing environments
 * Launch Jupyter notebooks through Open OnDemand
-* Transfer data with Globus

 ## Repository Structure
 Each topic in this tutorial is contained in its own Markdown file for easy navigation: